SlimTim10/FunctionalC/README.md

 The `maybe_do` macro supports sequencing up to 10 functions, but it can be expanded to support more if needed.

+I created this with Arduino projects in mind.
+There are often cases where it is necessary to do a sequence of functions based on external factors.
+The sequence should only continue as each function succeeds, and perhaps passing along data.
+To use this as an Arduino library, download it as a ZIP and extract the folder to your [Arduino libraries](https://www.arduino.cc/en/hacking/libraries) directory, then rename the folder from `MaybeC-master` to `maybe` and rename `maybe.c` to `maybe.cpp`.

 ## Usage

 A particularly useful case is turning something like this: